software-mansion/react-native-gesture-handler/docs/component-buttons.md

 <img src="assets/iosmail.gif" width="280" />

 It's also important to remember that stylization of button (especially on Android) in very limited as it is connected with rendering native view from scratch.
 As `View` from RN core is very complicated we decided not to rewrite every `style`'s fields.
-So do not hesitate to wrap additional `View` with button in order to stylize more precisely.
+So do not hesitate to wrap an additional `View` with button in order to stylize more precisely.